mary-lev/kamen/model.md

 Page breaks are encoded using the `<pb/>` tag.
 Attributes:

-- `n`: This mandatory attribute contains the file name of the image that represents the page, excluding the file extension.
+- `n`: This mandatory attribute contains the image's file name that represents the page, excluding the file extension.
 - `ed`: This optional attribute specifies the edition to which the represented page belongs.

 Example: